UN Forces September 1950 counteroffensive: From Tabu-dong to Osan - the Eighth Army linkup with X Corps

 During the 23rd, Maj.
 William O. Witherspoon, Jr., led his 1st Battalion across the river and continued on 10 mi northwest to Sangju, which he found abandoned.
 Meanwhile, Engineer troops put into operation at Naktong-ni a ferry and raft capable of transporting trucks and tanks across the river, and on the 24th they employed 400 Korean laborers to improve the old North Korean underwater bridge.
 Tanks were across the river before noon that day and immediately moved forward to join the task force at Sangju.
-As soon as the tanks arrived, Colonel Harris sent Capt.
-John R. Flynn with K Company, 7th Cavalry, and a platoon of tanks 30 mi farther up the road to Poun, which they entered before dark.
-Colonel Harris had authority only to concentrate the regiment at Poun; he was not to go any farther.
-On the 24th also, General Gay sent a tank-infantry team down the road from Sangju towards Kumch'on where the 24th Division was engaged in a hard fight on the main Waegwan-Taejon- Seoul highway.
+As soon as the tanks arrived, Harris sent Captain John R. Flynn with K Company, 7th Cavalry, and a platoon of tanks 30 mi farther up the road to Poun, which they entered before dark.
+Harris had authority only to concentrate the regiment at Poun; he was not to go any farther.
+On the 24th also, Gay sent a tank-infantry team down the road from Sangju towards Kumch'on where the 24th Division was engaged in a hard fight on the main Waegwan-Taejon- Seoul highway.
 Since this took the force outside the 1st Cavalry Division zone of action, I Corps ordered it to withdraw, although it had succeeded in contacting elements of the 24th Division.